red3141/api-challenge-2018/README.md

 Yup, you can find that [here](https://docs.google.com/document/d/1K3X_EEGKZ8Ezmn1r2sNoF4KDeLytKdtctmRqJZTjnzU/edit?usp=sharing).

-## And, lastly, any legal jibberjabber you should have included somewhere in here?
+## And, lastly, any legal jibber jabber you should have included somewhere in here?

 Team Photo was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.